 WHO WE ARE

-A member of IUCN, DSC is a mission-focused conservation organization, funded by hunters from around the world.
-With an administrative staff of less than 15 and a volunteer army of 500, DSC hosts the Greatest Hunters Convention on the Planet™ that raises funds for grants in conservation, outdoor education and hunter advocacy.
-In the past five years, more than $5 million has been channeled to qualified projects, organizations and programs in support of that mission.
-Get involved with DSC as a member, volunteer.
+A member of International Union for Conservation of Nature (IUCN), DSC is a mission-focused conservation organization, funded by hunters from around the world.
+With an administrative staff of less than 15 and a volunteer army of 500, DSC hosts an annual Convention that raises funds for grants in conservation, education and advocacy.
+In the past couple years, more than $5 million has been channeled to qualified projects, organizations and programs in support of that mission.

-Corey Mason is the Executive Director at DSC, a leading international conservation organization and a member of the IUCN.
-As Executive Director, Corey oversees all of DSC’s staff, programs, growth, and mission execution.
-He works extensively with federal and international delegations, policy makers, and like-minded conservation organizations to support conservation and the demonstrated benefits of the conservation through hunting model.
+Corey Mason is the CEO at DSC, a leading international conservation organization and a member of the IUCN.
+As CEO, Corey oversees all of DSC’s staff, programs, growth, and mission execution.
+He works extensively with federal and international delegations, policy makers, and like-minded conservation organizations to support conservation and sustainable use of our natural resources.

 Corey is a published author, including both popular and peer-reviewed scientific articles.
 He is a Certified Wildlife Biologist® and holds both Bachelor’s and Master’s degrees in Wildlife Management.

 DSC’s mission is to ensure the conservation of wildlife

 The vision of DSC is a society that values wildlife,

 engages in its conservation and understands